cash2one/NFLLeague/README.md

 What's been tried:
   * Multithreading to scrape multiple sources at once.
 Biggest improvement, but still slow and burdensome on resources
-  * Using headless browser PhantomGS.
-Due to known issues with trying to use PhantomGS and Selenium together, I found it to be unuseable.
+  * Using headless browser PhantomJS.
+Due to known issues with trying to use PhantomJS and Selenium together, I found it to be unuseable.
 Someone more knowledgeable with Selenium may be able find a work around.
 But I'm leaning towards abandoning Selenium all together.